-Proper scoring rules blend calibration and spread into a single number, so it is worth asking whether SA's calibration advantage survives under them.
-Table~\ref{tab:climax_crps_decomp} shows the CRPS decomposition on ClimaX.
-At $\nu{=}4$, SA ranks fourth in raw CRPS ($221.68$), but the decomposition reveals that the gap is driven entirely by prediction error, not distributional quality.
-SA has by far the largest spread reward ($146.12$ vs.\ $5$--$61$ for baselines), reflecting genuine predictive diversity; SWAG and MultiSWAG achieve low CRPS with spread rewards of ${\sim}5$--$6$, meaning their ensembles are near-deterministic.
-These methods win on CRPS by collapsing uncertainty rather than calibrating it.
-This decomposition motivates a complementary question: what if $\nu$ is chosen to minimize CRPS directly rather than the calibration loss?
-Sweeping over $\nu$ yields an optimum at $\nu{=}25$, where SA's accuracy rises to match SWAG-BMA ($0.966$), closing the prediction error gap while retaining a spread reward ($67.4$) that still exceeds every baseline.
+We use proper scores here as operating-point diagnostics on the SA family (Section~\ref{sec:lens}), evaluated on ClimaX, the highest-dimensional and most calibration-demanding setting.

-This insight points to a deeper structure.
-Figure~\ref{fig:nu_ablation} shows both CRPS and Energy Score as a function of $\nu$: both are jointly minimized at $\nu^*{=}25$, where SA achieves the best CRPS ($135.42$) and Energy Score ($209.68$) among all methods, ahead of every baseline.
-The $\nu{=}25$ optimum differs from the BO-selected $\nu{=}4$ because the two criteria target different aspects of the predictive distribution: the calibration loss (Eq.~\ref{eq:lsa}) via its calibration-first criterion selects for PIT uniformity, while CRPS rewards sharpness subject to propriety.
-Figure~\ref{fig:nu_ablation} (bottom) makes the trade-off visible: at $\nu{=}4$ the PIT is near-uniform ($W_1{=}0.056$); at $\nu{=}25$ it shifts rightward ($W_1{=}0.085$), reflecting mild over-coverage from sharper per-sample predictions.
-That the same one-parameter mechanism ranks first under both criteria, at different and interpretable operating points, is perhaps the strongest evidence that calibration-first and score-optimal evaluations are complementary views of the same underlying stochastic family.
+Table~\ref{tab:climax_crps_decomp} (Appendix~\ref{app:climax-additional}) reports the CRPS decomposition.
+At the calibration-first $\nu{=}4$, SA's raw CRPS is $221.68$, fourth among the methods in the table.
+The decomposition shows that the gap is in the prediction-error term, not the distributional component: SA has by far the largest spread reward ($146.12$, against $5$--$61$ for baselines), while SWAG and MultiSWAG achieve low CRPS with spread rewards of ${\sim}5$--$6$, indicating near-deterministic ensembles.
+Under raw CRPS these methods rank well by collapsing uncertainty rather than by calibrating it.
+This decomposition motivates a complementary question: what if $\nu$ is chosen to minimize CRPS directly, rather than the calibration objective?
+Sweeping $\nu$ on the same calibration set yields a score-oriented optimum at $\nu{=}25$.
+At $\nu{=}25$, SA achieves CRPS$\,{=}\,135.42$ and Energy Score$\,{=}\,209.68$, the best values among all methods in Table~\ref{tab:climax_crps_decomp}, while SA's stochastic-sample accuracy rises to match SWAG-BMA's.
+Both proper scores are jointly minimized at $\nu^*{=}25$ (Appendix~\ref{app:nu-ablation}).